Johann Friedrich Struensee: In control of the government

 Struensee was named royal adviser (forelæser) and konferensråd on 5 May 1770.
 As in the course of the year the king sank into a condition of mental torpor, Struensee's authority became paramount.
 On 15 September the 16-month period generally referred to as the "Time of Struensee" began.

 At first, Struensee kept a low profile as he began to control the political machine.
-However, as the royal court and government spent the summer of 1770 in Schleswig-Holstein (Gottorp, Traventhal, and Ascheberg) his power grew.
-In December 1770, he grew impatient and on the 10th of that month, he abolished the council of state.
+However, as the royal court and government spent the summer of 1770 in Schleswig-Holstein (Gottorp, Traventhal, and Ascheberg) his political influence increased.
+In December 1770, he subsequently took more direct control and on the 10th of that month, he abolished the council of state.
 A week later, he appointed himself maître des requêtes.
 It became his official duty to present reports from the various departments of state to the king.
 Because King Christian was scarcely responsible for his actions, Struensee dictated whatever answers he pleased.
 Next, he dismissed all department heads, and abolished the Norwegian viceroyship.
-Henceforth, the cabinet with himself as its motive power became the one supreme authority in the state.
-Struensee held absolute sway for almost thirteen months, between 18 December 1770 and 16 January 1772.
+Henceforth, the cabinet with himself as its central authority became the one supreme authority in the state.
+Struensee exercised extensive authority for almost thirteen months, between 18 December 1770 and 16 January 1772.
 During that time, he issued no fewer than 1,069 cabinet orders, or more than three a day.